 The new Bebop no longer has dual arms but aviation inspired single arms.
-These new arms, flexible and robust give it a clean and aggresive look.
+These new arms, flexible and robust give it a clean look.

 The new Bebop 2 also has a new LED tail light, which is also the on / off button.
 This very bright LED is visible from a great distance and helps you spot your Bebop 2 and checks its orientation while flying.

 A major improvement of the Bebop 2 is its new high capacity battery !The capacity of the Bebop 2’s battery has been highly increased (2700 mAh) in comparison to the Bebop 1’s battery (1200 mAh).

 The battery also has a new locking system using a latch on its back which means velcro strap are no longer needed to keep it in place.